druidfi/mautic-altcha-bundle/README.md

   method the Twig layer calls, and it always returns a URL - our own challenge endpoint in self-hosted mode, or Sentinel's in Sentinel mode.
 - `Resources/views/Integration/altcha.html.twig` - renders
-  `<altcha-widget challengeurl="...">`.
-Specifically `challengeurl`, not `challenge` - the widget treats those as two different attributes (an inline challenge object vs. a URL to fetch one from), and since this plugin always produces a URL, `challengeurl` is the correct one unconditionally.
+  `<altcha-widget challenge="...">`.
+In ALTCHA v3 the `challenge` attribute accepts either an inline JSON object **or** a URL string — the widget detects which it received automatically.
+The older `challengeurl` attribute (v2 and earlier) is no longer used.

 ## Security notes